Jfprado11/serverless_app_aws/README.md

 # serverless_app_aws

-this respo in just for learning purposes
+this repo in just for learning purposes